arnaldpuy/belief_systems_70/README.md

 #### Generated data

-The files below contain the list of nodes and edges for the water and the food belief system network respectively.
+The files below contain the nodes and edges for the water and the food belief system network respectively.
+They also include information for every node with regards to the study making the claim, the type of document, the nature of the claim or the strength of the claim (see the paper for further information about the classification).

+* `water.nodes.xlsx``
+* `food.nodes.xlsx`
+* `water.edges.xlsx`
+* `food.edges.xlsx`

 ### Code